When you buy something through one of the links on our site, we may earn an affiliate commission.

 In case you’re still in doubt though, know that the IGBC has certified it as bear-resistant.

-Unlike most bear canisters, the Ursack can compress and form to fit inside your pack as you eat more of the food from inside.
+Unlike most bear canisters, the Ursack can compress and form to fit inside your pack as you eat your food.
 Instead of having a large, rigid plastic tub to deal with, you can more easily pack your bag around the Ursack.

 The Ursack can also be tied to a tree or rock using the included 2,500 lbs strength rope.
-This prevents bears from running off with your food, even if they can’t get to it.
+This prevents bears from running off with your food, even if they find it.
 Always convenient.

-The main downside to the Ursack is that bears can crush the food inside.
-Also, it might not be allowed in certain areas so check your destination’s regulations before you buy.
+Lastly, the Ursack might not be allowed in certain areas.
+Check your destination’s regulations before you buy.

 How to Choose the Best Bear Canister for Your Needs